 2021 Children’s Poetry Competition

-Our annual Children’s Poetry Competition is now open for entries!
+Our annual Children’s Poetry Competition is now closed for entries.

-This year, we’re looking for poems that respond to the theme of…
+This year we asked for poems to respond to the theme of…

 nature and the natural world